 Overview: For its review, the EQRO will use MMIS data to create samples for each HMO to identify members in WICT, medium, and low strata.
-The focus of the EQRO SSI Care Management Review process is to ensure HMO compliance with the SSI Care Management requirements defined in Art.
-III of the 2018 BC+ and Medicaid SSI HMO Contract.
+The focus of the EQRO SSI Care Management Review process is to ensure HMO compliance with the SSI Care Management requirements defined in the 2019 BC+ and Medicaid SSI HMO Contract.